aulwardana/go-amqp-example/README.md

 # go-amqp-example
-Example of publisher and consumer of RabbitMQ messages in Golang
+Example of publisher and consumer of RabbitMQ messages over Tor Network in Golang

 # Requirements

-The following instructions assume that you have **Go** correctly installed (and $GOPATH set correctly) and **RabbitMQ** installed with default settings.
+The following instructions assume that you have **Go** correctly installed (and $GOPATH set correctly), **RabbitMQ** installed with default settings, and you running **Tor Service** in your local computer.

+Note: Please build the RabbitMQ hidden service using VPS first.

-# Getting the code
+# Getting the library

 ```
-go get github.com/andreagrandi/go-amqp-example
+go get github.com/aulwardana/amqp
 ```

-The code will be in **$GOPATH/src/github.com/andreagrandi/go-amqp-example**
+The library is already modified by me for connect to AMQP protocol over Tor network.

 # Running the code